 A scribe works one-on-one with the student, to write down the student's answers completely verbatim.
 No other assistance is permitted.
 Students must indicate appropriate punctuation, new paragraphs, and general organizational directions; and be prepared to spell words that are unfamiliar to the scribe.

-Students writing in semi-private rooms at AES are provided with a carrel space constructed with divider walls, to minimize distraction.
+Students writing in semi-private rooms at AES are provided with a shared quiet space to minimize distraction.

 Simple five function calculator